Clarkson Wright and Jakes Ltd Banner Image

 Settlement agreements can be a quicker and lower risk means of ending employment when the relationship has broken down or there is an underlying dispute.
 A settlement agreement can be offered to try to avoid the time with dealing with a tricky situation or the costs/risks of a potential employee claim.

-The employee must be willing to enter into the agreement, without any pressure from the employer.
+The employee must be willing to enter into the agreement, and must not be put under pressure from the employer.

 Settlement agreements are often offered when redundancies are planned: this avoids having to dismiss the employee and in some cases, may avoid the need to go through a formal process, as the employee may volunteer to take a settlement agreement with an enhanced payment.

-Another common scenario is to offer a settlement agreement as a means of avoiding a employee performance management process.
-An amicable and agreed parting ways in this scenario may suit everyone, to avoid a potentially lengthy performance process.
+Another common scenario is to offer a settlement agreement as a means of avoiding a performance management process.
+An amicable and agreed parting of the ways in this scenario may suit everyone, to avoid a potentially lengthy performance process.

 Occasionally, a disgruntled employee may indicate as part of a grievance or dispute that they are prepared to enter into a settlement agreement.